gaogaotiantian/ColorFightAI/README.md

 ## Rules

-* When you join the game, you will be given a random cell as a start.
+* When you join the game, you will be given a random cell as a start, this cell will be your first base.

 * You can only attack the cell that's adjacent to your occupied cells.

 * You can only attack one cell at a time.
 During that time, you are not able to attack other cells.

 * The time you need to occupy a cell is based on the last time when the cell is occupied.
 The longer the time is, the easier it would be to be attacked.
 The minimum time to occupy a cell is 2s.
 (The equation of the time to occupy is ```2 + 20 * (2 ^ (-x/20))```.
 So when it's just occupied, it takes 22s to attack it.
 After 20s, it becomes 12s.
 After around 55s, it becomes 5s).
 If the cell is surrounded by more than 1 attacker's occupied cell, the time to take it is decreased.
-One extra adjacent cell takes off 0.5s to take the cell.
+One extra adjacent cell takes off 25% to take the cell.

 * You can attack your own cell to refresh the occupy time, but it would take the same amount of time as other players attacking it.

 * Golden cells worth 5 times as normal cells.

+* Your energy will accumulate 1 per second per energy cell you occupied.
+The maximum energy is 100.

+* The time to take a cell will be divided by (1 + energy/200).

+* Attacking other player's cell will cost you 5% of current energy.

+* When your base cell is occupied by other players, one of your cells that's adjacent to it will become the base.
+If there's no adjacent cells that's occupied by you, the base will disappear.

+* If you lose all your bases, you will lose immediately.
+All your cells will become empty cells.

+* You can build a base on any cell that you occupy using 60 energy.

 ## How To Start